SmarterApp/AP_IMRT_ItemSearchService/documentation/item_count_api.md

 This page covers the API to group counts of items by a specific item property.

+**Invalid or unsupported filters or group by will result in empty responses**

 ### Supported Content Types

 * `application/json`